wizeline/wize-docs/interview-process/engineers/on-site/README.md

 ## Please...

-- **read** the candidate's Trello card and any linked documents &mdash; you might find something you want to ask about!
+- **read** the information and comments on the candidate in [Greenhouse](https://app.greenhouse.io)&mdash; you might find something you want to ask the candidate about!
 - **talk** with the candidate if/when given the opportunity
 - **help** the candidate if/when needed during their on-site challenge
 - **ask** meaningful questions &mdash; even if you may not be in the final de-brief, the candidate's response to your question